 - Check out the best camera phones to improve your photos

-Xiaomi 12 potential release date
+Xiaomi 12 release date

-We don't know exactly when you'll be able to buy it, but Xiaomi has now officially announced the Xiaomi 12 series in China, where it's also just gone on sale.
+Xiaomi has now officially announced the Xiaomi 12 series in China, where it's also just gone on sale.
 That's just like to the Xiaomi Mi 11, which made a similarly timed appearance last year.